securealex/webreader_policy/README.md

 <p>Usage Data may include some general information such as Your Device's Internet Protocol address (e.g. IP address), browser type, the time of usage of our Service, the time and date of Your visit, unique device identifiers and other diagnostic data.</p>
 <p>When You access the Service by or through a mobile device, We may collect certain information automatically, including, but not limited to, the type of mobile device You use, Your mobile device unique ID, the IP address of Your mobile device, Your mobile operating system, the type of mobile Internet browser You use, unique device identifiers and other diagnostic data.</p>
 <p>We may also collect information that Your browser sends whenever You visit our Service or when You access the Service by or through a mobile device.</p>
+<h3>Information Collected via Cookies and Similar Technologies</h3>
+<p>To provide our services, ReadIt.cloud may store, access, or collect information directly or indirectly from users’ devices, including through the use of cookies or similar technologies.
+These technologies help us understand how you interact with our service, improve performance, and personalize your experience.</p>
+<p>We may also allow third parties (such as analytics providers or advertising partners) to collect information on our behalf using these technologies.
+You can manage your cookie preferences through your browser settings.</p>
 <h3>Use of Your Personal Data</h3>
 <p>The Company may use Personal Data for the following purposes:</p>
 <ul>